noncepad/worker-pool/README.md

 ### meter.go

 The `meter` package is for tracking the status of workers.
-Here's how worker tracking is implemented:
+Here's how worker tracking is implemented and integrates `solpipe.proto`:

 - **Hooks**: The `Hook` struct tracks the number of busy and idle workers.
 - **Concurrency Control**: Concurrency is managed using a mutex to safely update worker status counters.
 - **Hook Usage**: Hooks are used within the manager to track worker activity, such as when a worker starts or finishes processing a job.
+- **Integration with Protobuf**: The `meter` package implements the `WorkerStatus` service defined in `solpipe.proto`.
+This service allows clients to stream capacity updates from the worker pool.
+- **Streaming Capacity Updates**: The `OnStatus` method in the `Hook` struct streams capacity responses to clients at 30 second intervals.
+Clients can connect to this service and receive updates on the current capacity of the worker pool.
+- **Concurrency Control**: Concurrency is managed using mutexes to safely update worker status counters and stream capacity updates.

 ## Usage